dtcenter/METplotpy/docs/Users_Guide/wind_rose.rst

 Configuration Files
 ___________________

-The performance diagram utilizes YAML configuration files to indicate where input data is located and to set plot attributes.
+The wind rose diagram utilizes YAML configuration files to indicate where input data is located and to set plot attributes.
 These plot attributes correspond to values that can be set via the METviewer tool.
 YAML is a recursive acronym for "YAML Ain't Markup Language" and according to